 Open Encase Imager and Select Add local device option.

 From the menu select all the options and uncheck “only show write blocked” as shown in the image and click next.

 We can see all the physical drives, logical partitions, Cd Rom, RAM and process running on the system.
-We need to select what we need to image as our evidence, ideally it is a good practice to select the physical drives which contains the logical partitions as we get the complete disk image through physical drive.
-In certain case we may select only logical drive or RAM as required.
+We need to select what we need to image as our evidence, ideally, it is a good practice to select the physical drives which contains the logical partitions as we get the complete disk image through the physical drive.
+In certain case, we may select only a logical drive or RAM as required.

 Select / Check the number of the evidence you want to image and click on finish.

 The evidence you have selected will get listed in case more than one evidence is selected we will could have seen multiple evidence listed here.

 Double Click on the evidence, we can see the contents present inside it and if we wish we can skip any part, file or folder from getting imaged at this stage.

 Click on Acquire to proceed for the imaging.
 Now we need to enter the case related information, ie case number, output path, file format in which we want to generate the image